Feds Announce More Trucking Safety Rollbacks due to Coronavirus

 - Previous moving violations.

-The SMS rollout made things much easier for New York personal injury attorneys.
+The SMS rollout made things much easier for Bronx truck accident attorneys.
 Most truckers are licensed in multiple states.
 Obtaining all these driving records was a time-consuming process.
 The SMS report puts everything in one place.